francois-rd/coma/docs/source/tutorials/wake.rst

 Simulated command line arguments are useful for invoking a default command. ``wake()`` raises a :class:`~coma.core.wake.WakeException` when encountering a waking problem.
 In particular, waking without a program command specified on the command line results in raising this error.
-The main use case is to simply leave the exception unhandled as it gives useful warnings (e.g., about the fact that the command name is missing from amongst the command line arguments).
-A more advanced use case involves catching the exception to wake with a default command:
+Typically, we would simply leave the exception unhandled as it gives useful warnings (e.g., about the fact that the command name is missing from amongst the command line arguments).
+A more advanced use case involves catching the exception and then waking with a default command:

 .. code-block:: python